twonas/twona-api-docs/requests/README.md

 ## Get all status

-Return the list of all request status in the organization.
+Return the list of all Project status in the organization.

-### Request
+### Project

 #### Resource

 Method | Url | Description
 ------- | -------- | -------
-GET | https://{BASE_URL}/api/v2/requests/status | Get all request status
+GET | https://{BASE_URL}/api/v2/requests/status | Get all Project status

 #### Inputs